 5:00 ok. sounds good. thanks.

-#7 Updated by Bryan Cosca about 4 years ago
+#7 Updated by Bryan Cosca over 4 years ago

 - Story points deleted (

 "Let's access one such public pipeline and copy to your cluster so" > "Let's access a public pipeline and copy it to your cluster, so"